AVVS/Cappasity-PHP-SDK/docs/sdk.md

 # EmbedRenderer

 ## Render embed code
-The only required parameter is `fileName`, which holds Cappasity 3D View ID.
+The only required parameter is `viewId`, which holds Cappasity 3D View ID.
 If it is not present or empty,
 `CappasitySDK\EmbedRenderer\Exception\InvalidParamsException` is thrown.

 ```php